codedim/SqlPlaying/README.md

 ```

 ### Task#5:
-Output list of employees which doesn't have a chief that works in the
+Output list of employees, which doesn't have a chief that works in the
 same department.
 #### Result:
 ```